 Getting Started

-There are nearly five million adult learners in the United States; approximately 70 percent of them are studying for degrees, with half attending classes during the day and half in the evening.
+There are nearly five million adult learners in the United States; approximately 70 percent of them are pursuing degrees, with half attending classes during the day and half taking classes in the evening.
 Some study on a full-time basis, but the majority attend part-time.
 Most are mature, motivated and successful in college, often because they have clear reasons for wanting an education.

 Tips for Getting Started